CONSTITUTION

 DISSOLUTION

-will be transferred to the UVSS and held by it in trust until such time as the Society is reactivated or a new society is created in its place.
-This provision is alterable.
+1. On dissolution of the Society, any assets remaining after satisfaction of its debts and liabilities will be transferred to the UVSS and held by it in trust until such time as the Society is reactivated or a new society is created in its place.

 NON-DISCRIMINATION

-Charter of Rights and Freedoms or the British Columbia Human Rights Code and will strive in all of its activities to promote respect for human rights, equity and fairness.
+1. The Society will not discriminate against any person on any ground set out in the Canadian Charter of Rights and Freedoms or the British Columbia Human Rights Code and will strive in all of its activities to promote respect for human rights, equity and fairness.

 BYLAWS